Blocking customers in Splynx

-- When a blocked customer tries to open any web page using the HTTP protocol, they will see a portal or a stub page that shows what could be the problem (no money, wrong password, etc.).
+- When a blocked customer tries to open any web page using the HTTP protocol, they will see a portal or a stub page that shows what could be the problem (insufficient balance, wrong password, etc.).

-- Most modern OS's has a mechanism for detecting the state of the internet.
+- Most modern OSs have a mechanism for detecting the state of the internet.
 The OS checks the network access when connected, if the system detects a stub page, it notifies the user about it by opening the stub page in a separate window/frame, displaying a notification in the notification panel, etc.

 Can we redirect the blocked customers from HTTPS to HTTP website?

 It's not possible to do over SSL-encrypted connection, the redirection only works over HTTP.
 HTTPS traffic cannot be redirected to HTTP one, there will be the SSL encryption error and the connection rejection as a necessary measure.
 In such case, end-user should try to access different site.
 HTTP Strict Transport Security (HSTS) is a web security policy mechanism that helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.

 The best solution is to send many notification messages via SMS/Email, so then customer will not be surprised when one day the Internet will not work.

 SMS can be configured in

 Config → Main → SMS and Email config is in